-Matter Number Section of Submission Environment Regulation Further written information requested Response from Titleholder NOPSEMA Status (To be completed by NOPSEMA) 12 Appendix C Regulation 16(b) Further information is requested regarding the consultation undertaken to demonstrate that an appropriate assessment of merits of objections and claims about adverse impacts of the activity has been made by Bight Petroleum Pty Ltd. Kangaroo Island Dolphin Watch • A claim is raised that there is a high potential for substantial impact upon tourism activities, including recreational fishing and ecotourism.
+Matter Number Section of Submission Environment Regulation Further written information requested Response from Titleholder NOPSEMA Status (To be completed by NOPSEMA) 12 Appendix C Regulation 16(b) Further information is requested regarding the consultation undertaken to demonstrate that an appropriate assessment of merits of objections and claims about adverse impacts of the activity has been made by Bight Petroleum Pty Ltd. • A claim is raised that there is a high potential for substantial impact upon tourism activities, including recreational fishing and ecotourism.
 The assessment of merits compares Kangaroo Island to other petroleum activity locations around Australia to infer low or no impact.
 However, this has not been appropriately justified or supported.
-As outlined in the Kangaroo Island Consultation item (above) relating to tourism impacts, a full assessment of the Lightning MSS activity on tourism in the region has been undertaken and a summary is provided above.
+As outlined in the relating to tourism impacts, a full assessment of the Lightning MSS activity on tourism in the region has been undertaken and a summary is provided above.
 On the basis of this information, Bight Petroleum believes that there is no substantial impact upon tourism activities including recreational (coastal) fishing and ecotourism particularly the coastal resources of Kangaroo Island which is the focus of Kangaroo Island Dolphin Watch.
-As background, Kangaroo Island Dolphin Watch is undertaking a longitudinal monitoring program into wild dolphin populations around the Kangaroo Island coastline.
-Kangaroo Island Dolphin Watch, during consultation activities, identified that the acoustic sound from the Lightning MSS would affect all coastlines (including Southern Right Whale Watching at Victor Harbour) if allowed to proceed.
-While the acoustic footprint data has been provided to the organisation, and the organisation has provided comment on all EPBC Referral submitted they remain unaccepting of the information.
+As background signed agreement

-Matter Number Section of Submission Environment Regulation Further written information requested Response from Titleholder NOPSEMA Status (To be completed by NOPSEMA) 12 Appendix C Regulation 16(b) Further information is requested regarding the consultation undertaken to demonstrate that an appropriate assessment of merits of objections and claims about adverse impacts of the activity has been made by Bight Petroleum Pty Ltd. Kangaroo Island Dolphin Watch • A claim is raised that research and associated research tourism activities could be affected by the seismic survey.
+Matter Number Section of Submission Environment Regulation Further written information requested Response from Titleholder NOPSEMA Status (To be completed by NOPSEMA) 12 Appendix C Regulation 16(b) Further information is requested regarding the consultation undertaken to demonstrate that an appropriate assessment of merits of objections and claims about adverse impacts of the activity has been made by Bight Petroleum Pty Ltd. • A claim is raised that research and associated research tourism activities could be affected by the seismic survey.
 The assessment of merits states 'implausible'.
-However, this has not been appropriately justified and supported.
-During consultation and as evidenced in the Lightning MSS consultation log significant effort was undertaken to determine research activities which occurred in the region.
-On this basis the SA Research and Development Institute (SARDI), the Australian Southern Bluefin Tuna Industry Association (ASTBIA), Blue Whale Study (BWS), the SA Sardine Industry Association (SASIA), Defence Science and Technology (DSTO), CEBEL-Flinders University and CSIRO were contacted.
-All research programs within the region were identified and accommodated within the planning of the survey (e.g. CSIRO SBT Survey) (refer Consultation Log).
+However, this has not been appropriately justified and supported. .
 The Lightning EP Table 6-1 provides details of the organisations which require on-going consultation with respect to research interests in the area which require continued consultation to ensure no survey/research conflicts occur.
 Bight believes with ongoing consultation there should be negligible impacts to research/research tourism.
-Kangaroo Island Dolphin Watch is undertaking a longitudinal monitoring program into wild dolphin populations around the Kangaroo Island coastline.
-Kangaroo Island Dolphin Watch, during consultation activities, identified that the acoustic sound from the Lightning MSS would affect all coastlines (including Southern Right Whale Watching at Victor Harbour) if allowed to proceed.
-While the acoustic footprint data has been provided to the organisation, and the organisation has provided comment on all EPBC Referral submitted, they remain unaccepting of the information.
-Bight considers the Lightning MSS will have negligible impacts on their activities.
+S 22 - consultation record excluded by agreement Bight considers the Lightning MSS will have negligible impacts on their activities.